philipheines-centaur/retro-retroactive-pm/technicalspecdoc.md

 It will run on Windows and Mac.
 Built entirely on Python.
 Differentials of XML(.docx,.pptx,.xlsx are based on) will be checked and saved by a __Retro Engine__.

+We want to attack this office file format from XML point of view.

 ## Control Flow

 For git users, it follows git workflow.
 Nevertheless, this is for MS Office.